reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ## Summary

-In this lab, you have created a Azure IoT Hub and explored its features, then created and linked a Device Provisioning Service to the IoT Hub and also explored the features of the Device Provisioning Service.
+In this lab, you have created a Azure IoT Hub, explored its features, then created and linked a Device Provisioning Service to the IoT Hub and also explored the features of the Device Provisioning Service.

 ### You have successfully completed the lab